chinapedia/wikipedia.abstract.en/Page/Death.md

 In biology

-Earthworm.jpgs are a good example of soil-dwelling detritivores.]]
+s are a good example of soil-dwelling detritivores.]]
 After death, the remains of an organism become part of the biogeochemical cycle, during which animals may be consumed by a predator or a scavenger.
 Organic material may then be further decomposed by detritivores, organisms which recycle detritus, returning it to the environment for reuse in the food chain, where these chemicals may eventually end up being consumed and assimilated into the cells of a living organism.
 Examples of detritivores include earthworms, woodlice and dung beetles.

 Microorganisms also play a vital role, raising the temperature of the decomposing matter as they break it down into yet simpler molecules.
 Not all materials need to be fully decomposed.
 Coal, a fossil fuel formed over vast tracts of time in swamp ecosystems, is one example.